top of page

 “Strong opinions held loosely.”

-“I retain a handful of friends/follows who very publicly post opinions that are contrary to mine because I don't want to live just in an echo chamber of my own opinions.
+“I retain a handful of friends/follows who very publicly post opinions that are contrary to mine because I don't want to live just in an echo chamber of my own opinions.”

 2. People are most

-impacted by
+impacted by in-person

 stories and experiences